TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-protocol.rst

 .. class:: BaseTransport

-   Base class for all transports.
+   Base kundi for all transports.
 Contains methods that all asyncio transports share.

 .. class:: WriteTransport(BaseTransport)

    A base transport for write-only connections.

-   Instances of the *WriteTransport* class are returned from the :meth:`loop.connect_write_pipe` event loop method and are also used by subprocess-related methods like :meth:`loop.subprocess_exec`.
+   Instances of the *WriteTransport* kundi are returned kutoka the :meth:`loop.connect_write_pipe` event loop method and are also used by subprocess-related methods like :meth:`loop.subprocess_exec`.